 Cervical cancer is usually a squamous cell carcinoma caused by human papillomavirus infection; less often, it is an adenocarcinoma.
 Cervical neoplasia is asymptomatic; the first symptom of early cervical cancer is usually irregular, often postcoital vaginal bleeding.
 Diagnosis is by a screening cervical Papanicolaou test and biopsy.
 Staging is clinical.
-Treatment usually involves surgical resection, or radiation therapy plus chemotherapy.
+Treatment usually involves surgical resection for early-stage disease or radiation therapy plus chemotherapy for locally advanced disease.
 If the cancer has widely metastasized, chemotherapy is often used alone.

 Cervical cancer results from cervical intraepithelial neoplasia (CIN), which appears to be caused by infection with human papillomavirus (HPV) type 16, 18, 31, 33, 35, or 39.
 Risk factors for cervical cancer include

 Other factors such as cigarette smoking and immunodeficiency also appear to contribute.